dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

     powerbi config -c mic16collection -k "BoeKHkxkB/JuHsXTRsgUSegrvNnMC97YgycKJYXKDY7q9v5nbSxpoJkfvMmvMr68CrAi1iQVv0KgCpjlVtLIxw=="
     ```

-    Which returns this output.
+    Which returns this output as shown below.
 The values shown here are stored in the ".powerbirc" file in the current directory:

     ```text
     [ powerbi ] collection: mic16collection
     [ powerbi ] accessKey: BoeKHkxkB/JuHsXTRsgUSegrvNnMC97YgycKJYXKDY7q9v5nbSxpoJkfvMmvMr68CrAi1iQVv0KgCpjlVtLIxw==
     ```

-1. Now, we can create a new "**Workspace**" workspaces are the containers that we upload reports into.
+1. Now, we can create a new "**Workspace**".
+Workspaces are the containers that we upload reports into.
 Use the following command:

     ```text
     powerbi create-workspace
     ```
-    Which returns output similar to the following.
+    Which returns output similar to the following, showing the Id of the workspace that was created:

     ```text
     [ powerbi ] Workspace created: 9c3b7e34-4a86-4c9b-9534-f9f3953e7f92